 ‘Are you for real?’
 I ask in my angriest voice.

 Dear Eric.
-He looks completely confused.
+He looks so confused.
 He has no idea that I already know the answer to that one, and it’s not the one he thinks.

 ‘Yes… ?
 Joanna, are you ok?
 Here, sit down,’ he says, pulling out a black wooden chair for me.
 ‘Please, sit down.
-I had no idea it would hit you this hard.
+I didn’t know it would hit you this hard.
 I just really wanted to tell someone.
 Knew I should have left it up to Sofia…’

 ‘Who else knows?’
 I ask, my head in my hands, curled up on the chair.